 8. What is the most rewarding aspect of your job?

 EVERYTHING.
 I just love my job.
-I get to meet different people everyday with interesting personalities.
-Going all out knowing you can help someone in their daily routine and doing simple things that puts a smile on their faces — it’s all worth it.
+I get to meet different people every day with interesting personalities.
+Going all out knowing you can help someone in their daily routine and doing simple things that put a smile on their faces — it’s all worth it.
 There is always a kind soul that I meet out there that touches my life and adds meaning to it.

 9. What was the most challenging visit you had and how did you overcome it?

 It’s harder to do a care assessment when the individual who called us is not around physically and even more so if the visit has not been communicated within the family before I come over.
 For one of the visits, a sweet elderly lady was at home with her family.
 At that point of time, they did not expect any visitors and it took them a while to convince them that I meant well.
 They were reluctant to provide any information as they did not understand why a stranger would be asking all these questions about her health.
 I started communicating in the senior’s mother tongue (which helped a lot and gave me an advantage) and they slowly opened up to share about the senior’s medical condition.

 10. What is your advice for those looking to be a Care Pro with Homage?

 I believe that all things come to those who go after them.
 Motivation is what gets you started and nothing in the world can take the place of persistence.